metalcarratt/ministry/ls/Exodus/msg28.md

 be patient and persevering.

 God hardened pharaohs heart. many times he allows Satan to act to use him. we can see this in job, where he even has access to heaven.

+whether the pillar is light to us or darkness depends on whether we are following gods people or attacking them.